Jed York: Career

-York began work as a financial analyst for Guggenheim Partners at their New York City offices, but left after approximately one year.
-After he quit his first job, York's parents brought him into their family owned team, the San Francisco 49ers, as director of strategic planning and later promoted him to vice president of strategic planning.
+York began work as a financial analyst for Guggenheim Partners at their New York City offices, but left after approximately a year.
+After quitting his first job, York's parents brought him into their family owned team, the San Francisco 49ers, as director of strategic planning and later promoted him to vice president of strategic planning.

-In December 2008, Jed became president of the 49ers, with his parents transitioning to the posts of co-chairmen.
+In December 2008, Jed became CEO of the 49ers, with his parents transitioning to the posts of co-chairmen.
 In making the announcement, his father, John, said that Jed's previous posts served as an opportunity for him to learn how to run a major league franchise.
-While Jed is the operating head of the 49ers, his parents remained principal owners, and are responsible for providing resources and representing the 49ers at league meetings.
+Jed became the operating head of the 49ers, though his parents remained principal owners, and are responsible for providing resources and representing the 49ers at league meetings.

 In October 2010, with the 49ers off to an 0–5 start, York wrote to ESPN's Adam Schefter that the 49ers would win their division and make the playoffs.
 This proclamation led ESPN columnist David Fleming to refer to York as "kooky" and "goofy" and to note that York "backs up such bold declarations with a long list of qualifications starting with (1) his lifelong love of the 49ers, (2) his prestigious high school baseball career and (3) the fact that his godfather is Eddie DeBartolo."
 However, the 49ers did come within one game of backing up York's assertion.
-In 2011, the Niners finished the season 13–3 with the 2nd seed in the National Football Conference.
-In the divisional round, the 49ers defeated the New Orleans Saints.
-The 49ers then hosted the NFC Championship game against the New York Giants, eventually losing, 20–17.
+In 2011, the team finished the season 13–3 with the #2-seed in the National Football Conference.
+In the Divisional Round, they defeated the New Orleans Saints 36–32.
+The 49ers then hosted the NFC Championship Game against the New York Giants, where they lost in overtime 20–17.
 The success of the 2011 San Francisco 49ers was with much of the same team from 2010, but largely accomplished with the key addition of first-year head coach Jim Harbaugh.

 In 2012, York was replaced by Gideon Yu as team president, although he retained the title of CEO.

-After a 19–3 loss to the Seattle Seahawks in November 2014, York tweeted “Thank you 49ers faithful for coming out strong tonight.
+After a 19–3 loss to the Seattle Seahawks in November 2014, York tweeted: "Thank you 49ers faithful for coming out strong tonight.
 This performance wasn't acceptable.
-I apologize for that.”
-This public statement sparked a media frenzy about York's intent behind the Tweet and whether he was specifically referring to Coach Jim Harbaugh's future.
+I apologize for that."
+This public statement sparked a media frenzy about York's intent behind the Tweet and whether he was specifically referring to Coach Harbaugh's future.